fofr/sam-and-paul.com/source/_posts/paraty-brazil.md

 [![](http://host.trivialbeing.org/up/small/brazil-211.jpg)](http://host.trivialbeing.org/up/brazil-211.jpg)

-**But first, getting from Iguaçu Falls to Paraty via Sao Paulo and 24 hours of bus travel.**
+## Iguaçu Falls to Paraty in 24 hours, by bus

 On the national park bus we left the park, outside we waited for the sunday bus into town.
 In town, at the bus station we worked through the portugese-english language barrier to determine when the next bus to the ‘rodoviaria’ was, i.e. the large out of town bus stop for long distance travel.